 You go on a vacation to relax and unwind.
 The last thing that you want to deal with are travel scams and the headaches that come along with them.
 Getting your identity stolen or having to pay for hidden fees that you weren’t expecting are just a few common ones to look out for.

-There are ways that you can protect yourself and avoid these common travel scams so they don’t ruin your vacation.
+There are ways that you can protect yourself and avoid travel scams so they don’t ruin your vacation.
 It takes a little bit of time and research but it will give you peace of mind.

 Fake Delivery Menus

 The best way to avoid this is by ordering room service or going out to eat.
-You can always do a quick Google search to see if the delivery place is real or you can call the front desk and ask customer service if this is a place that they know of.
+You can always do a quick Google search to see if the delivery place is real.
+You can call the front desk and ask customer service if this is a place that they know of.

 Late Night Call

 It is the middle of the night and you get a call from the front desk claiming that there is a problem with your credit card or their system is down and they need to reenter your information.

 You can usually negotiate any fees, especially the “Resort Fees” if you aren’t going to be using the amenities.
 For example, if there is a safe in your room that you won’t be using, you can ask them to remove it or give you a room that doesn’t have one.

-You can sign up for the hotel’s loyalty program, which is usually free, and customer service will be more willing to negotiate any fees with you.
+You can sign up for the hotel’s loyalty program, which is usually free.
+Customer service will be more willing to negotiate any fees with you.
 They might even give you some of the amenities for free.